nuxeo/nuxeo-marketplace-sample/README.md

     |                   `-- log4j.xml
     `-- pom.xml

-## About the three sample Marketplace Package solutions
+## About the three sample Nuxeo Package solutions

-There are multiple ways to build a Marketplace Package.
+There are multiple ways to build a Nuxeo Package.
 We only look here at those using Maven and [org.nuxeo.build:ant-assembly-maven-plugin](https://github.com/nuxeo/ant-assembly-maven-plugin).

-Here are three different solutions, from the better one to the quicker one
+Here are three different solutions, from the recommended one to the simplest one.

 ### NXR method (recommended)

 The recommended method is to build an NXR corresponding to the wanted result after the package install.
-Then we operate a comparison between that product and a reference one (usually the Nuxeo CAP), and we finally generate the Marketplace Package which will perform the wanted install.
+Then we operate a comparison between that product and a reference one (usually the Nuxeo CAP), and we finally generate the Nuxeo Package which will perform the wanted install.

 * PROS
   * Always up-to-date in regards to the dependencies and requirements (other bundles and third-party libraries).